gideonzozingao/TaskOrionApi/README.md

 10. Final touches: testing, enhancements, code cleanup

 This step-by-step approach ensures me to build a **robust, real-world API** while covering all of NestJS’s core concepts.# TaskOrionApi

+##  Next Step

+ ### Build Advanced API services Fetures
+  - Comments  and Task Enditing   and Progress History
+  - Build Teams and Impplement team Members Onboarding
+  - Add Projects and task and all per team.or individual

+  ### Front End and Client
+    - Build a Client or UI with Nest Js and intgegrate with the API service